s3bc40/s3bc40/README.md

 ### Hi there, I am Sebastien 👋

-- :computer: I’m currently working on my Django-Vue.js Todo app.
-I am trying to make a REST API with Django and handle the front with Vue.js.
+- :computer: I’m currently working on my [Vue.js](https://v3.vuejs.org/) portfolio.
+I am working with [TailwindCSS](https://tailwindcss.com/), [Greensock](https://greensock.com/).
-- :loudspeaker: I’m near the end of my contract as an Assistant software engineer, at the IUT de Bayonne.
+- :loudspeaker: I have finished my contract as an Assistant software engineer, at the IUT de Bayonne.
 Currently searching for an interesting job with a great Team !
 - :busts_in_silhouette: I’m looking to collaborate on cool open source projects related to Django or Vue.js.
 - :stars: I'am interested in ecology, hiking, badminton, gaming and dogs !
 - 💬 Ask me about everything related to my interests or my job.
 I do not bite !